-For each of the three servers, we took the averaged relative performance results in Figure 1 and divided them by the price (see Appendix B).
+For each of the three servers, we took the price (see Appendix B) and divided it by the averaged relative performance results in Figure 1.
 For ease of comparison, we then normalized those results to that of the Intel Pentium Dual-core processor E2160-based server.
-As Figure 2 illustrates, the Quad-Core Intel Xeon processor X3350based server produced a 65 percent higher performance per dollar result than the Intel Pentium Dual-core processor E2160-based server.
+As Figure 2 illustrates, the Quad-Core Intel Xeon processor X3220-based server produced a 31 percent lower price per performance result than the Intel Pentium Dualcore processor E2160based server.

-Figure 2: Normalized performance per dollar result of the test servers across the three benchmarks.
-Higher numbers are better.
+Figure 2: Normalized price per performance result of the test servers across the three benchmarks.
+Lower numbers are better.

-The Quad-Core Intel Xeon processor X3350-based server produced a 16 percent higher performance per dollar result than the Quad-Core Intel Xeon processor X3220-based server.
-Of the entry servers we tested, the 45nm Intel Xeon processor-based server offers the best SMB value.
+The Quad-Core Intel Xeon processor E5335-based server produced a 9 percent lower price per performance result than the Intel Pentium Dual-core processor E2160-based server.